Trump imposes new U.S. sanctions on Iran, including supreme leader

 “If they want something beyond the JCPOA, they should offer something beyond the JCPOA; with international guarantees.”

-Reporting by Bozorgmehr Sharafedin in London and Stephen Kalin in Jeddah; Additional reporting by Robin Emmott in Brussels; Writing by Peter Graff and Grant McCool; Editing by Jon Boyle and Howard Goller
+Reporting by Bozorgmehr Sharafedin in London and Stephen Kalin in Jeddah; Additional reporting by Robin Emmott in Brussels; Writing by Steve Holland, Peter Graff and Grant McCool; Editing by Jon Boyle and Howard Goller